 D.C. roads enjoy the honor of being the safest in the nation.
 This statistic can be greatly comforting until the moment a truck slams into you.
 80,000 pounds of metal can crush a car like an accordion, and catastrophic injuries are extremely common.
 When the accident turns out to be the truck driver’s fault and not yours, you owe it to yourself to aggressively seek full compensation.

-If you’re like most people, you may not realize the full value of your claim.
+If you’re like most people, you may not realize the full value of your truck accident claim.
 You are entitled to far more than simple reimbursement of your medical expenses and lost work time.
 Pain and suffering damages, for example, could turn out to be worth several times the amount of your medical bills.
 If you expect to suffer long-term disability, however, it is critical that you accurately calculate your future damages.

 We win the overwhelming majority of our client’s cases, and that allows us to offer our services to clients who might not be able to afford a personal injury lawyer if they had to pay a retainer.
 Ultimately, it is the opposing party, not you, who pays our fees, because our fees are deducted as a fraction of whatever the opposing party actually pays you.
 And if that amount turns out to be zero, our fees will be zero.

 What Information do you need from Another Driver after a DC Semi Truck Accident?

 Following a collision, it is crucial to ensure that you have all the proper information to bring a claim against the truck driver or any other responsible party.
 However, as with any accident, seek medical attention immediately for any injuries you may have sustained.

 Typically, to protect your legal rights you will need to record:

 - The location, date and time of the accident

 - All parties involved, including any witnesses to the accidents